How To Rename a Local and Remote Git Branch

 git push origin -u <new_name>

 That's it.
 At this point, you have successfully renamed your local and remote Git branch.

-Renaming a local Git Branch is just a matter of one command.
-However you can’t directly rename a remote branch, you need to delete it and then re-push the renamed local branch and delete the branch with the old name.
+Renaming a local Git Branch is a matter of running a single command.
+However you can't directly rename a remote branch, you need to delete it and then re-push the renamed local branch and delete the branch with the old name.